 There are two different ways you can create a Google group.
 You can request an official Oregon State Google Group or you can create a regular Google Group.
 An official Oregon State Google Group will have email@example.com and regular Google Groups will have a firstname.lastname@example.org.
 You can set your own Google Group up using the directions found here.
 To create an official Oregon State Google Group, you need to request one using the request form.

 When configuring your Google Group, you have 4 different groups types you can select.
 The different groups are:

+Topics can be assigned to other members and treated as tasks which can be resolved or reassigned.
 A collaborative inbox allows members of a group to manage the workflow state of topics within the group.
 These groups have specific features and permissions set.
 If you choose to not use these features, they will need to be disabled individually.

 Set basic permissions